ttys3/nvim-blamer.lua/README.md

     format = '%committer │ %committer-time %committer-tz │ %summary',
-    auto_hide = false, -- set this to true will enable delay hide even you do not have the cursor moved hide_delay = 3000, -- this is the delay time in milliseconds for delay auto hide }
+    auto_hide = false, -- set this to true will enable delay hide even you do not have the cursor moved hide_delay = 3000, -- this is the delay time in milliseconds for delay auto hide show_error = false, -- set to true to show any possible error (just for debug problems) }
 ```